Marijuana Abuse in Stillwater, OK

 Help is Near

 When you begin your treatment journey, you will first want to know what type of treatment is available to you.
 An individual will have the choice of receiving either long or short-term treatment.
-The individual should select the type that is the most compatible to their needs.
+The individual should select the type that is the most compatible with their needs.
 The 30-day treatment plan is available for individuals with a mild addiction.
 The next treatment programs available will be the 60 and 90-day terms which better serve moderate to severe addictions.
-Additionally, each of the program lengths offer in-patient residential care.
+Additionally, each of the program lengths offers in-patient residential care.
 The 60 and 90-day plans offer out-patient care while the 30-day plan offers partial hospitalization.

 Benefits of Leaving Stillwater for Addiction Treatment

 When the individual relocates, they are also more likely to follow through with in-patient care.
 When the individual stays local, there is a greater chance that they will not finish their therapy.
 Not only will therapy be harder to leave, but they will not be around factors that negatively influence their current state of addiction.
 More so, in relocating, the individual receives the chance to start over.
-They will be around other individual’s who understand exactly what they are going through and assist in healing.
+They will be around other individuals who understand exactly what they are going through and assist in healing.
 Relocating allows the individual to receive treatment in a private environment.
 The privacy allows the individual to worry less about their peers and more on themselves.
 When they receive the opportunity to focus on themselves, they can get back on track to living the life they deserve.

 The Right Treatment Center

-One key thing to consider in finding a treatment center, is therapy availability.
+One key thing to consider in finding a treatment center is therapy availability.
 Therapy is never a one size fits all.
 Finding the treatment center that is going to best fit you or a loved one’s needs is imperative in giving them the best chance at recovery.
 You may be wondering how to best go about finding a treatment center, consider a few things.
 First, accreditation, accreditation makes sure the facility has proper certification.
 Accreditation makes sure you or a loved one receives appropriate care.
 Look for accreditation from:

 - The Joint Commission